atramirez7/primeauto/README.md

 1. create a manufacturer
 2. create a vehicle
 3. create an automobile
+4. create a salesperson
+5. create a customer
-4. Wait a minute (2 to be safe) after creating an automobile for the poller to poll the VIN information into Sales microservice AutomobileVO
+6. Wait a minute (2 to be safe) after creating an automobile for the poller to poll the VIN information into Sales microservice AutomobileVO
-5. Record a sale.
+7. Record a sale.